div360/Loop-Assignment/README.md

 - config.py: Contains configuration settings.
 This likely includes database connection details, API-specific settings, and potentially the path to your CSV data sources.
 - database.py: Handles database interactions.
 Here you'd find functions for connecting to the database, executing queries (like retrieving activities, business hours, and timezones), and potentially storing the generated reports.
-- main.py: The core of your FastAPI application.
+- main.py: The core of FastAPI application.
 It sets up the API, defines endpoints (like /trigger_report and /get_report), and likely imports and uses functionality from other modules.
-- models.py: Likely defines data models using a framework like SQLAlchemy or Pydantic.
-These models represent entities like Store, Activity, BusinessHours, and Report.
+- models.py: Defines data models using a framework like SQLAlchemy.
+These models represent entities like Store, Activity, BusinessHours, Timezone and StoreReport.
 - script.py: A potential script for data loading or preprocessing.
 This might handle the initial loading of the CSV data into your database.
 - service.py: Contains the core business logic for report generation.
-This is where you would find the functions that calculate uptime/downtime, handle time intervals, and implement your extrapolation logic.
+This is where you would find the functions that calculate uptime/downtime, handle time intervals, and implementation extrapolation logic.
-- utils.py: Houses various helper functions for tasks like timezone conversions, date/time manipulation, and potentially CSV file handling. test/test.py: Your unit tests!
-It's essential to have tests to verify your code's behavior, especially for a task with complex calculations like this.
+- utils.py: Houses various helper functions for tasks like timezone conversions. test/test.py: Unit tests.

 ### How to run the application
 - After the assumptions point